How to buy Lindsay Australia (LAU) shares in Australia

 Lindsay Australia share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Lindsay Australia 's is 0.3448.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Lindsay Australia 's is 0.119.
 This would suggest that Lindsay Australia 's shares are less volatile than average (for this exchange).

 Lindsay Australia overview

-Lindsay Australia Limited, together with its subsidiaries, provides integrated transport, logistics, and rural supply services to the food processing, food service, fresh produce, rural, agriculture, and horticultural industries in Australia.
-It operates through Transport and Rural segments.
-The Transport segment is involved in the cartage of general and refrigerated products, and ancillary sales, as well as warehouse and distribution activities.
-The Rural segment sells and distributes a range of agricultural supply products.
+Lindsay Australia Limited, together with its subsidiaries, provides integrated transport, logistics, and rural supply services to the food processing, food services, fresh produce, and horticulture sectors in Australia.
+The company operates through Transport and Rural segments.
+It also provides seed, chemical, nutrients, fertilizer, irrigation, farm consumables, and packaging.
+In addition, the company offers linehaul, dry and general, refrigerated chiller freight, and local pick-up delivery services.
+Further, the company provides unloading, cross-docking, storage, ripening, fumigation, and import/export services.
+The company offers cartage of general and refrigerated products and ancillary sales; warehousing and distribution; and sale and distribution of agricultural supply products.
 Lindsay Australia Limited was incorporated in 1993 and is based in Acacia Ridge, Australia.

 Frequently asked questions